The Turkish Gambit: Plot summary

 In the meantime, Anwar explains to Varvara that everything he has been doing is in the name of his ideals.
-His purpose is to defend the development of human rights, reason, tolerance and non-violent progress in the Western world against the expansion of the despotic and barbaric Russian Empire.
+His purpose is to defend the development of human rights, reason, tolerance and nonviolent progress in the Western world against the expansion of the despotic and barbaric Russian Empire.
 His fatherland Turkey, which he deeply loves, is nevertheless the chess piece that he has planned to sacrifice or at least risk in his gambit in order to achieve a greater purpose – namely, to "protect humanity from the Russian threat".

 Anwar, a believer in Evolution rather than Revolution, dislikes both the present Romanov Dynasty ruling Russia and the Russian revolutionaries with whom Varvara sympathizes, and predicts that in future there will arise in Russia a dangerous force "taking in the worst from both the East and the West" - a kind of premonition of Stalin's Soviet Union.
 Varvara angrily objects to Anwar's condemnation of Russia, stating that it has great literature as exemplified in Tolstoy and Dostoyevsky.
 Anwar counters that Russian literature is pretty good, but in general literature is a toy and can't be very important.
 He remarks that despite the absence of great literature in Switzerland, life there is much more dignified than in Russia.
 In an aside, Anwar admits to being "a bit" in love with Varvara – though, given his dangerous way of life, he can't afford emotional entanglements.

 By the time their conversation has ended, it becomes clear that the Turkish attack has been driven off by Sobolev's soldiers, and Anwar, realizing that he is now trapped, lets Varvara out of the vault and kills himself.

 In March 1878, the Russians, Romanians, and Turks sign the Treaty of San Stefano, ending the war.
 Varvara and Pyotr board the train back to Russia, and Fandorin is there to say goodbye before he leaves by ship for a diplomatic post in Japan – farthest possible from home, the only thing he asked when offered a reward.
 Varvara congratulates him for defeating Anwar, but Fandorin replies that Anwar did achieve his long-term goals: the peace treaty which the Russians extracted from the Ottomans is too generous, and the other great powers of Europe will force Russia to settle for less, leaving Russia weakened and impoverished with little to show for the war.
 Fandorin tries to say goodbye to Varvara but he cannot get the words out, and it is clear that they both have deep feelings for each other.
 Varvara takes his hand but says nothing, and boards the train, crying as she watches Fandorin while the train pulls away.
-The novel ends with a newspaper article proving Fandorin right; the European great powers – in particular, Britain – object to the treaty and will meet to agree on a new settlement much less favorable to Russia.
+The novel ends with a newspaper article proving Fandorin right; the European great powers – in particular, Britain – object to the treaty and agree to a diplomatic conference to draft a new settlement much less favorable to Russia.